-Updated for 2021.
+Updated for 2023.
 Beer has always been a popular drink all over the world.
 People everywhere enjoy hanging out with friends or chilling in front of the television with a cold bottle or two.
 As a result, the brewery industry has gotten highly competitive over the past few years.
-Having a great website is no longer just helpful but is now an integral part of getting your brand noticed.
+Having a great website is no longer just helpful but is now integral to getting your brand noticed.

 Here are some brewery websites that know how to catch people’s attention and sell their beers online.

-As we mentioned, brand recognition is crucial when you are in a highly competitive industry.
+As we mentioned, brand recognition is crucial in a highly competitive industry.
 You want people to notice your product and remember it.

 Against the Grain prides itself on crafting beers that are never boring.
 In addition, they want beer drinkers to have fun, which is why they used a rowdy vibe on their beers, packaging, and website.

 This company’s product is fun and exciting, with colorful and edgy packaging.
 The person who designed the website ensured those qualities come across on the brewery’s website.
 The artwork that welcomes visitors is funny and irreverent, immediately capturing the viewer’s attention.

 The pictures accompanying the brewery’s story and the ATG team’s introduction are also funny and compelling.
 When you first look at the grid of photos, you see people in friendly smiling poses.
 But when you hover over the image, it turns into a wacky picture of the person.
 This is a great way to stay with the theme and introduce many elements to keep the viewer on your website.